vueuse/vueuse/packages/core/useWebSocket/index.md

          */
         retries?: number
         /**
-         * Delay for reconnect, in mileseconds
+         * Delay for reconnect, in milliseconds
          *
          * @default 1000
          */